annminn104/muithew-monorepos/README.md

-# Turbo Repos - Monorepos by Vercel
+# Muithew using Turbo Repos - Monorepos by Vercel

 This repository is set up as a Monorepo using Vercel's Turbo Repos.
 It consists of two main projects: the admin dashboard and the landing page.